-With effect from 1 March 2020 both a travel allowance and reimbursive travel allowance are included in the definition of variable remuneration.
+Both a travel allowance and reimbursive travel allowance are included in the definition of variable remuneration.
 This means that the allowance only accrues to the employee when it is paid.
-The distance travelled for business purposes will also be deemed to be travelled in such a year of assessment.
+The distance travelled for business purposes will also be deemed to be travelled in such a year of assessment in which the allowance is received.